oskapt/docker-openfire/README.md

 plugins, and the embedded database will be preserved.
 3. If you want to restart Openfire without restarting the entire container, you can do so via the web interface to `supervisord`, which is running on port 9999.

+## Uprading The Container

+When the time comes to upgrade the container, it's quite simple.

+1. Stop and remove the existing container with `docker kill` and `docker rm`.
+All of your data is persistent.
+2. Make a backup of `run/etc/` and `run/lib/` just in case something goes south.
+3. Follow the build steps from above for the latest version of Openfire.
+4. Start your new container.
+5. If everything went well, remove the backups.